How do I fly drones commercially in the UK?

 As of April 2018, the CAA introduced an online portal to apply for your PfCO.
 Previously, your NQE did this on your behalf for the initial application.

 The application website can be found here:

 The current cost for your initial application for your PfCO is £247.

-Once the CAA has taken payment, It will take approximately 28 working days to issue a candidate's PfCO.
-You will receive the PfCO via email directly from the CAA.
-The candidate will only be-able to work commercially, once they have received their PfCO.
+It can take up to 28 working daysto receive your PfCO from the CAA.
+The remote pilot will only be-able to work commercially once they have received their PfCO.